istraka/redhat-mw-cloud-quickstart/README.md

 * [JBoss EAP 7.2 on RHEL 8.0 (clustered, VMSS)](jboss-eap-clustered-vmss-rhel8/README.md) - This Azure template deploys a web application called "eap-session-replication" on JBoss EAP 7.2 cluster running on RHEL 8.0 Virtual Machine Scale Sets (VMSS) instances.

 * [JBoss EAP 7.3 on RHEL 8.0 (clustered, VMSS)](jboss-eap73-clustered-vmss-rhel8/README.md) - This Azure template deploys a web application called "eap-session-replication" on JBoss EAP 7.3 cluster running on RHEL 8.0 Virtual Machine Scale Sets (VMSS) instances.

+We have one Azure Quickstart template for WildFly running on CentOS 8 VM.

 * [WildFly 18 on CentOS 8 (stand-alone VM)](wildfly-standalone-centos8/README.md) - This Azure quickstart template deploys a web application named "JBoss-EAP on Azure" on WildFly 18.0.1.Final running on CentOS 8 VM.